kushaldelhiwala/CSE-320-HW-4/README.md

 Proceed to the root directory (i.e. kdelhiwala@kushal:~/cse320/hw4-kdelhiwala).
 Once in the root directory, please type "make progcnt".
 This will compile the code.
 To run it, please type "./hw4_progcnt".
 Click enter.
 The result will be in the requested form as per the homework document.
 Note: Please ensure that the files are located in the root directory, and with the correct name.
 Otherwise, the program will throw an error.

 Program 3, Part 2:
+The purpose of program 3 in part 3 is to be able to run parallel quicksort.

+Proceed to the root directory (i.e. kdelhiwala@kushal:~/cse320/hw4-kdelhiwala).
+Once in the root directory, please type "make progqsort".
+This will compile the code.
+To run it, please type "./hw4_progqsort filename.dat".
+You must include the filename, or the program will throw an error and exit.
+Please press enter to get the result of the sorted array from the file.

 Part 3:
 The purpose of this part was to recreate the last homework, and complete it using multi-threading.
 This program is a shell that simulates the hiring and firing of artists, using threads.